yanascz/lnurld/README.md

 Same applies to ⚡raffle@nakamoto.example and https://nakamoto.example/ln/pay/raffle/qr-code with raffle configured.
 These allow anyone to purchase as many raffle tickets for the configured price as they wish, increasing their chances.
-Once enough tickets are sold, i.e. at least the same number as there are prizes, you may start drawing winning tickets from the account’s detail page.
+Once enough tickets are sold, i.e. at least the same number as there are prizes, you may start drawing winning tickets from the account’s detail page. **The raffle is stateless so refreshing its page restarts the draw and may produce different winning tickets!**

 To see amount of received sats or raffle for accessible accounts, navigate to https://nakamoto.example/ln/accounts.
 You’ll need to authenticate using one of the configured username/password pairs.
 Account stats, QR code and/or payment terminal are accessible from the account’s detail page.

-**The raffle is stateless so refreshing its page restarts the draw and may produce different winning tickets!**
+As for the configured event, you may share https://nakamoto.example/ln/events/pizza-day with your friends, and they may sign up to attend the event once they authenticate using their LN wallet.

 ## Update